open-environment/QREST/README.md

 ## Change Log

+- **2024-10-29**
+  - **Manual Import Bug Fix:**
+    - Manual import: fix bug when importing data and QREST detects duplicates, and UTC and local datetimes were not displaying properly
 - **2024-10-15**
   - **Data Deletion Improvements:**
     - Data Deletion (sitewide): Now when you click to delete any item in QREST, a "please wait" message displays.